 Fortunately, at-home derma-rolling is a much thriftier alternative that still gets great results with regular maintenance.
 It requires a much lower pain threshold, too.

-First off, by making sure you’re sourcing one from a quality retailer.
+First off, make sure you’re sourcing one from a quality retailer.
 I’ve purchased great (and cheap!) derma-rollers on Amazon but would definitely suggest making sure it’s well reviewed and from a verified seller before making your selection.
-That being said, Benjamin’s micro-roller is high quality and still quite affordable.
+That being said, Benjamin’s derma-roller is high quality and still quite affordable.

 The next thing you have to consider is needle size.
 Benjamin strongly advises only using 0.3 mm or lower, as anything thicker has a higher risk of damaging skin (especially on delicate areas around the eyes and lips).
 “If you want to do a deeper micro-needling treatment with a larger needle size, I recommend going to a professional,” she adds.